Every Rise and Fall Was an Opportunity for Steve Jobs

 He resigned from Apple after a few years when Jobs could no longer work normally.
 He continued to work at Apple and died calmly, surrounded by family, six weeks after his last day of work.

-Although the life of Steve Jobs was short, his legacy continues.
+Although the life of Steve Jobs was short, his legacy still continues.
 His life is an example for millions that how failure can bring new opportunities in life and how to restructure the failure into a success story.